-Actuarial Sciences
+Actuarial Science

-Bachelor of Science (B.S.) in Actuarial Sciences
+Bachelor of Science (B.S.) in Actuarial Science

-Join a groundbreaking major that equips you with diverse skills, offering a strong job outlook, high earning potential and adaptability across industries.
+With a guaranteed $20,000 scholarship, join a groundbreaking major that equips you with diverse skills, offering a strong job outlook, high earning potential and adaptability across industries.

 Actuarial Science Degree at a Glance